aspose-total/Aspose.Total-Products/total/net/conversion/doc-to-ppsx/_index.md

 // Load the Single Page Microsoft Word DOC file Aspose.Words.Document doc = new Aspose.Words.Document("sourceWordFile.doc");

-// Save doc file to HTML
+// Save DOC file to HTML
 doc.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages DOC documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPSX.
+// To convert multi pages DOC documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPSX.

 using (Presentation ppsx = new Presentation()){